 The townspeople in Jungle wa Itsumo Hare nochi Guu rarely wear shoes.
 Weda wears sneakers when she goes hunting, but that's about it.
 Hare lampshades this when he points out to Guu that the school's shoe lockers never get any use.

-A few characters in One Piece, both male (Like Franky) and female (Like Aisa, in the anime), go barefoot.
+A few characters, both male (Like Franky) and female (like Aisa, in the anime), go barefoot.

 Luffy tends to end up barefoot on certain occasions, often when fighting an arc villain; justified as he's usually wearing sandals, a kind of footwear that's easy to lose in intense fights.